Fan Fic / Brave New World

 - Barbedo is unusually for this trope not an antagonist; he was the most vicious and monstrous pirate to ever live, and he got worse after he and his crew were cursed with immortality.
 To everybody's surprise, Barbedo's friendly enough to Team Aurabolt when they meet him, handing over the Star Badge animating him without any fuss, agrees to a fight for his ship and takes his defeat to Tiny in a drinking contest with good humor.
 He's unapologizingly brutal and loves being the worst sort of pirate, but his friendly demeanor and fondness for his crewmates make him likable in spite of that.

 - If you can get past the fact that Ford is a sinister creature who has taken fighters and been draining their powers over the course of years, he's really nice and charming.

-- All Part of the Show: When Team Nightshade star in Hayzee's production of Maria and Draco, and the performance goes horrendously off-script due to the untimely intervention of Team Perdition.
+- All Part of the Show: Pueltown assumes this when Team Nightshade star in Hayzee's production of Maria and Draco, and the performance goes horrendously off-script due to the untimely intervention of Team Perdition.